GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Introduction

 \subsection{Contributions}

-Motivated by these gaps, this paper introduces {\bf GeoFIK} ({\bf Geo}metric {\bf F}ranka {\bf IK}),\footnote{The open-source C++ package for the {\bf GeoFIK} is available in \cite{geofik_repo}.} a novel solver that systematically explores free parameters (rather than only locking $q_7$) while robustly handling singularities, maximizing available solutions, and offering explicit Jacobian computation at no extra cost---indeed even faster than the joint configuration.
+Motivated by these gaps, this paper introduces {\bf GeoFIK} ({\bf Geo}metric {\bf F}ranka {\bf IK}), a novel solver that allows exploring free parameters (rather than only locking $q_7$) while robustly handling singularities, maximizing available solutions, and offering explicit Jacobian computation at no extra cost.

-In contrast to existing methods, including \cite{he_liu,analytical_tittel,ikfast}, which focus on finding individual expressions for the joint angles, our method explores the whole geometry of the robot, finding first all the screw axes.
+In contrast to existing methods, including \cite{he_liu,analytical_tittel,ikfast}, which find individual expressions for the joint angles, our method explores the whole geometry of the robot, finding first all the screw axes.
 Hence, the Jacobian matrix can be returned as a byproduct.
-Then, the joint angles are systematically computed using the \textit{exponential} and {\it logarithmic maps} of the special orthogonal group, SO(3).
-Due to the fully geometric approach and the use of screw theory, all singularities are easily identified and handled.
+Then, the joint angles are systematically computed using the exponential and logarithmic maps of the special orthogonal group, SO(3).
+Due to the use of screw theory, singularities are easily identified and handled.
+To our knowledge, no other IK solver for redundant manipulators works on finding the screw axes, although this is often done for mechanisms and parallel robots \cite{exechon_pc}.

-In addition, as an example of the extraction of geometric information before joint angle calculation, a fast numerical IK solver that has the swivel angle as a free variable is presented.
-We demonstrate how it enables researchers to preserve full kinematic flexibility, guaranteeing solutions even for poses that break joint-lock-based strategies---improving robustness and reliability.
+As an example of the extraction of geometric information before joint angle calculation, a fast numerical IK solver with the swivel angle as a free variable is presented.
+The {\it swivel angle} is roughly defined as an angle between the arm plane and a reference plane, providing a sense of posture \cite{delgado_swivel}.
+We demonstrate how such solver allows to preserve flexibility, guaranteeing solutions even for poses that break joint-lock-based strategies, improving robustness.